(Disclosure: Some of the links below may be affiliate links)

 - It takes a few days to open an account

 Overall, I am impressed by Investart!
 Their offer is interesting.
 When it was free, I opened an account and started investing with Investart to test it.

 Now that it is not free anymore, it will only be interesting for large portfolios.
 If you have more than 20’000 CHF, the fees start to look interesting.
 But below that, the fees are expensive.
 If you have more than 50’000 CHF in your account, Investart will be the cheapest Robo-Advisor for you.

 You can use Investart like a Robo-Advisor, and it will choose a portfolio based on your needs.
 Or you can manage your portfolio directly.
 And you have access to U.S. ETFs!
 So, this is a very efficient portfolio.

 There are also some other disadvantages.
 For instance, you have only a limited set (about 70) of ETFs you can invest in.
-Also, Investart is a very young company, and they still have to work on their business model.
-So, we will have to wait and see how this works in the long term.
+Also, Investart is a very young company, and they still have to work on the business model.
+So, we will have to wait and see how this works long-term.